Neutron-Toolchains/clang-build-catalogue/README.md

 This is caused by a libcall optimization added in Clang 12 that optimizes certain basic `sprintf` calls into `stpcpy` calls.
 The correct fix for this is to cherry-pick ["lib/string.c: implement stpcpy"](https://github.com/kdrag0n/proton_zf6/commit/cec73f0775526), which adds a simple implementation of `stpcpy` to the kernel so that Clang can use it.

 ### `clang: /lib/x86_64-linux-gnu/libc.so.6: version GLIBC_2.36 not found (required by clang)`
+### `ld.lld: /lib/x86_64-linux-gnu/libstdc++.so.6: version GLIBCXX_3.4.32 not found (required by ld.lld)`

-This means that your linux distro is running old glibc libs.
-As Neutron clang is built on latest ArchLinux image, its linked against latest glibc libs.
-This breaks compatibility for users using older glibc.
+This means that your linux distro is either using old glibc or glibcxx libs.
+As Neutron clang is built on latest ArchLinux image, its linked against latest version of these libs.
+This breaks compatibility for users using older version of mentioned libs.

 Currently to fix this issue you can do two things:

 Either upgrade your glibc package if your distro is providing an update.

 OR

-Try using this workaround [script](https://gist.github.com/dakkshesh07/240736992abf0ea6f0ee1d8acb57a400) which once executed would download latest [glibc package from ArchLinux](https://archlinux.org/packages/core/x86_64/glibc) repo, put it under `$HOME/glibc` and and patch your clang binaries using `patchelf` to use the ArchLinux glibc libs rather relying on your host glibc libs.
+If you're linux distribution doesn't provide latest glibc or glibcxx libs then you can run `./antman --patch=glibc` in the dir where you have synced the toolchain, [AntMan](https://github.com/Neutron-Toolchains/antman.git) will download latest [glibc](https://archlinux.org/packages/core/x86_64/glibc) and [glibcxx](https://archlinux.org/packages/core/x86_64/gcc-libs/) libs from ArchLinux repo, put it under `$HOME/.neutron-tc` and then patches your toolchain binaries using `patchelf` to use the ArchLinux libs rather relying on your host libs.